First order devices, hybrid memristors, and the frontiers of nonlinear circuit theory: First order devices

 Similarly, the non-zero nature of the partial derivative $\psi_{\varphi}$ yields

 for some locally defined map $\beta$, the (generalized) meminductance being

 as a consequence of the implicit function theorem.
 Similar remarks apply to voltage-controlled hybrid memristors.

-Noteworthy, removing the non-vanishing requirements on the derivatives, the relations (\ref{hybc}), (\ref{hybbisc}), (\ref{hybq}) and (\ref{hybphi}) account for the constitutive relations of all previous devices.
-From a dynamical point of view, a remarkable difference between hybrid memristors and both $q$- and $\varphi$-memristors is that hybrid ones have state order two, since both the charge and the flux are necessarily involved in the description of the device.
-This implies, for instance, that the dynamics of a circuit with just one hybrid memristor and without reactive elements lies on the plane.
+Noteworthy, removing the non-vanishing requirements on the derivatives, the relations (\ref{hybc}), (\ref{hybbisc}), (\ref{hybq}) and (\ref{hybphi}) account for the characteristics of all previous devices.
+From a dynamic point of view, a remarkable difference between hybrid memristors and both $q$- and $\varphi$-memristors is that hybrid ones have state order two, since both the charge and the flux are needed in the device description.
+This implies, for instance, that the dynamics of a circuit with one hybrid memristor and without reactive elements lies on the plane.
 The actual dynamical properties of circuits with hybrid memristors are in the scope of future research.